Big Central Football Conference

 The Big Central Football Conference is a football-only athletic league of high schools in Central New Jersey.
-The 60-team league was formed in 2020.
+The 59-team league was formed in 2020.

 History

 The Big Central consists of the members of the former Mid-State 38 Conference and the football programs from the Greater Middlesex Conference, including public and private high school football teams in Hunterdon, Middlesex, Somerset, Union and Warren counties.

 Divisions

-For the 2021 season, there are a total of ten divisions of the Big Central Football Conference, with teams divided by size and location;
+For the 2026 and 2027 seasons, there are a total of 12 divisions of the Big Central Football Conference, with teams divided by size, location, and performance: